Make Your Home and Property Fire Safe

 - Large trees do not have to be cut and removed as long as all of the plants beneath them are removed.
 This eliminates a vertical "fire ladder".
 Prune large trees so that the lowest branches are at least 6 to 10 feet high to prevent a fire on the ground from spreading to the tree tops.

-Flames will reach up to three times higher than the vegetation itself; 2' high weeds can have flames to 6' high!
+Flames will reach up to three times higher than the vegetation itself; 2' high weeds can easily have flames to 6' high!

 Remove all build-up of needles and leaves from your roof and gutters.
 Keep tree limbs trimmed at least 10 feet from any chimney and remove dead limbs that hang over your home or garage.
 The law also requires a screen over your chimney outlet of not more than 1/2 inch mesh.